 Remember, the evidence against you along with your version of the facts will help determine the defense to use.
 An attorney will help you determine the defense to use to avoid criminal liability in a hijacking a motor vehicle charge.
 Always tell your attorney the truth when discussing your version of what happened at the time of the charge.
 If you leave out any facts, you will harm your case.
 In addition, it will be harder to create a strong defense.

 Consult with Yeargan & Kert, LLC about Your Hijacking a Motor Vehicle Charge in Atlanta Georgia

 You or your loved one was charged with hijacking a motor vehicle in Atlanta Georgia.
 This means you cannot take a chance of the prosecutor dropping the charges on their own.
 They are coming after you and want to obtain a conviction.
 This is even the case if they know they do not have a strong case against you.
 In fact, they may want to make an example of you for other Atlanta Georgia residents.

 Now is not the time to panic.
 It is not the time to think negatively about your case.
 It is time to plan an effective defense strategy with Yeargan & Kert, LLC defense strategy depends on the facts involved in your case.
 For instance, you may use the defense of having lawful possession of the vehicle.
 This means the alleged victim gave you consent to use or take the vehicle.

 We may just attack the elements of the hijacking a motor vehicle charge.
 This is a defense to damage the prosecutor’s case against you.

 Do not worry if the defenses discussed do not fit your particular situation.
-During our free case evaluation, we will discuss preliminary defense option.
+During our free case evaluation, we will discuss preliminary defense options.
 Contact Yeargan & Kert, LLC today.